apache/arrow-site/committers.md

 ### Committers

-Contributors who have demonstrated a sustained commitment to the project, not only authoring code but also reviewing others' patches and exercising good judgment, may be invited by the PMC to become [committers](https://www.apache.org/foundation/how-it-works.html#committers).
+Contributors who have demonstrated a sustained commitment to the project, may be invited by the PMC to become [committers](https://www.apache.org/foundation/how-it-works.html#committers).
-Committers are authorized to merge code patches to the project and serve as non-voting project maintainers.
+Committers are authorized to merge code patches to the project's repositories and serve as non-voting project maintainers.
+See the "Becoming a committer" section below for more details.

 <table class="table table-striped"><thead>
 <tr>